 - Consider using Coroplast which is lightweight and functional

-- Leave some space on the sign, don’t overcrowd it, and make your phone number and web adress the star.
+- Leave some space on the sign, don’t overcrowd it, and make your phone number and web address the star.

 - Consider using Coroplast which is lightweight and functional